richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 In your existing Jupyter notebook add a new cell and run the code below.
 Examine each statement and it's output to understand how a Hive table is migratred in-place to an Iceberg table.

 > [!TIP]
-> Using an in-place table migration is the fastest most efficient way to convert tables to Iceberg tables as just the metadata is rewritten, not the data files.
+> Using an in-place table migration is the fastest, most efficient way to convert tables to Iceberg tables as just the metadata is rewritten, not the data files.

 ```ruby
 # Create a regular Parquet table with sample data